feelextra/8dc5/intro1-browsers-castle/page.md

+## Summary

+(Spoilers) <span class="spoiler">We set out to investigate web browsers and the results are initially reassuring.
+Browsers are a JS-based computing environment backed by cloud storage -- so far so good.
+But when we continue our research things begin to get sinister.
+Browsers have _no concept of what a piece of data is_, but only work on markup?
+They default to _multiple, ad-hoc remote stores_?
+Blinded by continuous exposure, we've failed to appreciate just how strange a tool we've chosen to do our computing in.</span>

 ## Intro

 In the 2010s we have excellent tools for large-scale, professional computer work.
 On the flashy side we have the language renaissance (including [Clojure](https://clojure.org/), [Go](https://golang.org/), [Swift](https://swift.org/), [Rust](https://www.rust-lang.org/en-US/) and [Haskell](https://haskell-lang.org/)).
 We also have a great server OS in Linux, rock solid databases and a massive software library ecosystem.
 Technology on this front, while not perfect, is advancing at an impressive rate.